 - Collecting words from people who "might be lying" because I don't know them well just isn't as effective.

-- Back when civil friendships were all I had, it took a lot more people saying the same thing to create a useful counter-attack, and it was harder to fight.
+- Back when civil friendships were all I had, it took a lot more people saying the same thing to create a useful counter-attack, and it was harder to fight. - I contact my friends immediately when I find my emotions are becoming unstable.

 - If I can, I let them know ahead of time that I'll probably be struggling, and why.
 That way, they'll check in on me if I get caught up in the lies.

-- I keep reaching out until I connect with someone, even if it isn't someone from my core group of friends.
+- I keep reaching out until I connect with someone, even if it isn't someone from my core group of friends. - I tell the truth about the situation both to my friends and myself.

 - The problem usually isn't what just happened.
 It's usually something that happened a long time ago, and I'm feeling the emotions from back then, also.